 Eventually the child moves out of the family and into another speech community - other children of his neighborhood.
 He goes to kindergarten and immediately encounters speech habits that conflict with those he has learned.
 If he goes to school and talks about his muzzer, it will be borne in on him by his colleagues that the word is not well chosen.
 Even mother may not pass the muster, and he may discover that he gets better results and is altogether happier if he refers to his female parent as his ma or even his old lady.

-The soul of small towns The town recently lost its school to consolidation, a dagger aimed at the heart of a small community, yet the authors mention it only in passing.
+The town recently lost its school to consolidation, a dagger aimed at the heart of a small community, yet the authors mention it only in passing.
 Any revitalization of rural America must include deconsolidating its schools, breaking up the big education factories in favor of small academies in which each student matters.
 Numerous federal government policies—in education, national defense and transportation—subsidize hypermobility.
 Yet neither major political party shows the least inclination to change or even seriously rethink them.

 "Hollowing Out the Middle" is a worthy contribution to a conversation we desperately need to have, but the language of policy ("invest more efficiently") is inadequate to what is really a crisis of the soul.
 The solution to rural depopulation begins in relearning the value of that simple and underrated word: stay.

-Art with real names Sari Bari grew out of years of workers from the Word Made Flesh mission organization listening to women in the commercial sex industry in the south of India.
+Sari Bari grew out of years of workers from the Word Made Flesh mission organization listening to women in the commercial sex industry in the south of India.
 As WMF befriended the women they would ask, “What would freedom look like for you?
 How would you like to attain that?”
 Based on their responses, a WMF field director in Kolkata, Sarah Lance, and a former WMF staffer, Kristin Keen, came up with an idea to recycle used saris, the traditional clothing Indian women wear.
 The saris could be sewn into quilts or purses and sold.
 The required speed-sewing skills were hard-won, requiring six months or more to learn.
 During that time, WMF also offers therapy, math and literacy instruction.
 But once the women finish the training, they can leave the sex trade and experience something more like freedom.

-And the bags and quilts they produced were beautiful -- so beautiful that the women realized they were making art, not just textiles.
+And the bags and quilts they produced were beautiful—so beautiful that the women realized they were making art, not just textiles.
 So they began to sign their work.
 In the sex trade these women often go by a false name that helps them disassociate from what they have to go through.
 But when they signed their artwork they used their real, given names.

-The music was everywhere Mary Allin Travers was born Nov.
+Mary Allin Travers was born Nov.
 9, 1936 in Louisville, Ky.
 When she was 2 years old, her parents, both journalists, moved to New York.
 Almost unique among the folk musicians who emerged from the Greenwich Village scene in the early 1960s, Ms. Travers actually came from the neighborhood.
 She attended progressive private schools there, studied singing with the renowned music teacher Charity Bailey while still in kindergarten and became part of the folk-music revival as it took shape around her.

 “I was raised on Josh White, the Weavers and Pete Seeger,” Ms. Travers told The New York Times in 1994.
 “The music was everywhere.
 You’d go to a party at somebody’s apartment and there would be 50 people there, singing well into the night.”